AliRezaJoodi/Electronics_Exercises/PowerSupply_DCtoDC_Buck_NonIsolated_Async_LT3844/README.md

 ## Buck DC-DC Converter, Non-Isolated, Asynchronous, Based on LT3844
-Note: v1.0 is a default applications from LTspice.
+Note: The initial schematic was the default application provided by LTspice (v1.0).
-Note: An exercise to understand the DC-DC converter.
+Note: I tried to create a clean schematic, and then tried to modify it for 5V/15W (v2.0).

 ### Features, v2.0
-- **Output:** 5V/15W
+- **Output:** 5V, 15W
 - **Input:** 12V
 - **Non-Isolated**
 - **Asynchronous**